A falling Star(craft)

 • If you buy gold, you support Chinese sweatshops.

 You’d think people on computers made in Chinese sweatshops would catch the irony of their argument.
 They don’t though, know why?
 It’s because they don’t want Chinese people on their servers period.
 It isn’t about keeping the game servers clean of trouble, it’s about keeping out people who don’t speak English or live in a country they like.
 Here is the truth though.
 There are no gold farming Chinese sweat shops.
 I have spoken to gold farmers in person and in the game.
 I was curious about the way they operate so I am always asking questions.
 Here’s what I have learned.
-There are no sweatshops; the majority of the gold farmers are college students. → Ring of Read
+There are no sweatshops; the majority of the gold farmers are college students. → Can you read me now?

 The Ethics of Farming part I